ringo-framework/formbar/docs/source/config.rst

 msg         The message which is displayed if the evaluation of the rule fails. mode        Point in validation when this rules gets evaluations. ``post`` (default) means after the deserialisation of the value and ``pre`` is before deserialisation. triggers    Flag which defines which type of message a the rule will trigger if the evaluation fails.
-Be be ``error`` (default) or ``warning``.
+Be be ``error`` (default) or ``warning``. validator   Name of the validator which is used instead of the expr.
 =========   ===========

 .. _help: